 As of spring 2019 , there are seven Inland 20 scows at the Washington Sailing Marina and another couple in the region.
 Ours is a fleet that combines vintage boats with more modern hulls.

 The Inland 20 is a great boat for dinghy racing.
-With up to 28 control lines and bilgeboards that are manipulated on every tack, this boat can be exhilarating and humbling.
+With as many as 28 control lines and bilgeboards that are switched on every tack, this boat can be exhilarating and humbling.
 Sailors are rewarded with speeds in excess of 15 knots as befitting one of the lowest Portsmouth ratings of any two-person sloop (except the foiled skiffs.)
-Best of all…used scows can be found for as little as $500 with sails and trailer.
+Best of all, used scows can be found for as little as $500, with sails and trailer.

 If you are interested in hitching a ride in a scow, or maybe even buying one, leave a message below.

 Stas Burgiel and his children Rilke and Haiku are the latest to join the Potomac I20 fleet.
 Stas purchased a 1983 Johnson M20 from Lake Minnetonka, Minn.
 The boat was converted to an I20 in January 2018 by the team at Scowsailing.com.
 Stas found himself on boats throughout his early childhood — bareboating in the Caribbean, tall ships on the Delaware and tooling around the local reservoir on a Sunfish with his parents.
 After a few years away from sailing, Stas’ kids provided newfound inspiration with their first sailing experiences.
 The I20 immediately captured his attention, compared to other boats available at the marina.
 “Why go slow when you can go fast?”
 Stas says.